quanyang/quanyang.github.io/_posts/blog/2016-09-19-csaw-ctf-quals-2016-deedeedee.md

 0x49fa5c <_TMP75>:      0x00313131
 {% endhighlight %}

-Now with these, I have some idea of how the encryption is done (probably a chain of xors with some constant byte values).
+Now with these, I have some idea of how the encryption is done (probably a chain of xors with some constant byte values, 0x31 in this case).
 We can further verify this by doing dynamic analysis.

 We first set a breakpoint at main, and run the binary in gdb.
 We then jump to `0x000000000044CDE0`, which is the start of the encrypt function.